RomeoLB/rlb-node-app-debug-env/README.md

 # rlb-node-app-debug-env

 ## Description
 The package available here is a node based application that serves a site using an express server.
 The currently looping video can be changed by sending a UDP command on port 5000 ("red" or "green" UDP message).
+The backend communicates with the frontend using websockets.

 ![alt text](screenshots/app-site.png)